davidar/peruse/test/engadget.md

+---
-# A console that keeps up with gaming PCs
+title: A console that keeps up with gaming PCs
+lang: en
+---

 ## But only hardcore gamers will appreciate it.